 Without God and the future life?
 It means everything is permitted now, one can do anything?'
 'Didn't you know?' he said.
 And he laughed.
 'Everything is permitted to the intelligent man,' he said.Third, a society of atheists, having dispensed with personal morality, must either disintegrate in chaos, or adopt an Orwellian system of round-the-clock surveillance to monitor and, as necessary enforce, compliance with the law.
 The model for the perfect atheist civilization is thus the Borg: every individual brain-chipped and subject to monitoring 24/7 and top-down control.

-We are in transition from a society of free, responsible, self-directed individuals to a colony of mind-controlled slaves.
+We are in transition from a society of free, responsible, self-directed individuals, guided by a faith-based ethical code, to a colony of atheistic, zombie-like mind-controlled slaves.

 CanSpeccy: Free Will versus Determinism and Moral Responsibility